drwahl/krypta/README.md

 ### End-to-End Encryption (E2EE)

-NyChatt supports full end-to-end encryption for Matrix rooms.
+Krypta supports full end-to-end encryption for Matrix rooms.
 Here's what you need to know:

 **First Time Setup:**
 1. Log in to your account